 But it is not just how you structure your sales coaching and dedicating the necessary time to sales coaching.
 Who you coach is just as important as how you coach including your sales coaching activities.
 Data from Harvard Business Review also suggests that organizations should shift the majority of their coaching focus away from low and top performers and instead focus on the core 60%.

 How does coaching work in your IT staffing organization?
 Is it democratic, targeted, or just non-existent?
 What are some the challenges your organization faces regarding sales coaching?
-Let's start a conversation in the comments section below.
+Download our free ebook and learn how to create a coaching culture.

 About Dan Fisher